k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ### Project Version Format

-it is recommended to follow the **Semantic Versioning Structure**, where version number shall be built as MAJOR.MINOR.PATCH,  as defined [here](https://semver.org/).
-Accordingly, Studio enforces the format, where it must be X.Y
+it is recommended to follow the semantic versioning structure, where version number shall be built as MAJOR.MINOR.PATCH,  as defined [here](https://semver.org/).
+Nevertheless, for simplicity Studio enforces the format of X.Y, that is starting with 2 digits and then let you decide how else it will looks like.

-* You can use letters to
+> On next time that Tag Version action is initiated, Studio analyzes the current version and "clean" it from non-digits characters, preserving the convention that used so far.
+For example, the next suggested version after "10.2.3-DEV-SNAPSHOT" will be "10.2.4" and the next proposed version for "1.0-HF2" it will be "1.1".

 ## Deploying Tagged Objects